ActiveLogin/ActiveLogin.Authentication/README.md

 ### How do I run the samples?

-The samples are configured to run in development mode (no BankID certificates or GrandID keys required) by default.
+The samples are configured to run in simulated mode (no BankID certificates or GrandID keys required) by default.
 The _IdentityServer.ClientSample_ is using the _IdentityServer.ServerSample_ as its identity provider.
 So to run the _IdentityServer.ClientSample_, the _IdentityServer.ServerSample_ needs to be running first.

 The easiest way to try the sample out is to: